wangkun0602/docker_practice/README.md

 =======
 # docker_practice
 1.from 12.18 to 12.22, 2017.
-  Last week , I had learnt new basic knowledage about Git.
+  Last week , I had learnt new basic knowledge about Git.

 >>>>>>> log something of last week